Meet these requirements below

 Meet the definition

-A diverse supplier is a business that is 51% owned and operated by a minority, woman, veteran, service-disabled veteran, LGBT or disabled person or persons certified by a Verizon-approved third party organization.
+A diverse supplier is a business that is 51% owned and operated by a minority, woman, disability-owned business enterprise, veteran, service-disabled veteran, or lesbian, gay, bisexual or transgender owned business and certified by a Verizon-approved third party organization.

 Prove financial stability